 - Multifidus: Another important muscle stabilizer connected to the pelvis.

-When you’re engaging in exercises such as crunches, you’re only working the visible abs to achieve that “aesthetic look” and ignore the deep abdominal muscles that are responsible for maintaining a healthy functional body… One that is composed of “intelligent” aesthetic muscles, and a strong foundation.
+When you’re engaging in exercises such as crunches, you’re only working the visible abs to achieve that “aesthetic look”.
+But our goal is to build a healthy balanced body… One that is composed of “intelligent” aesthetic muscles and a strong foundation.

-One of the warning signs of a weak core actually is feeling tension in your hip flexors when you perform certain abs exercises like the bicycle or the lying leg lifts.
+One of the warning signs of a weak inner core is feeling the tension in your lower back and hip flexors when you perform certain abs exercises like the bicycle or the lying leg lifts.
 In addition, if you perform the bridge exercise to strengthen your glutes and feel pressure in your lower back, that’s another sign of a weak inner core.

 I want to keep this post short and jump to the exercises now.
 But if you’re interested in learning more about the core, check out my post here on how to strengthen a weak core.
-I’ve included a full section on warning signs of a deep core.
+I’ve included a full section on the warning signs of a deep core.
 The link will open in a new tap so you can still continue reading this post.

 7 Deep Core Exercises You Can Do At Home